-Until I was about 15, I had never heard this event discussed.
+Until I was about 15, I had never heard the events of Genesis 6: 1-4 discussed in Christian circles.
 Sunday School classes would discuss the story of Cain and Abel one week, and hopped right over these mysterious verses to the story of Noah’s Ark by the next week’s lesson.

 What actually drew my attention to the events of Genesis 6:1-4 was a report I did about the Antediluvian Age.
 I thought it would be interesting to compile any and all historical accounts and traditional Jewish legends that talked about the 1,600 year period before the flood.